genealogysystems/fs-check/README.md

 ### missingDeath
 `person` - This opportunity will appear when there is no Death fact or if the Death fact has no place and date.

+### missingDeathDate
+`person` - This opportunity will appear when there is a Death fact that has a place but no date.

 ### missingDeathFormalDate
 `cleanup` - This opportunity will appear when there is a Death fact for a person with an original date but no formal date.

+### missingDeathPlace
+`person` - This opportunity will appear when there is a Death fact that has a date but no place.

 ### missingDeathNormalizedPlace
 `cleanup` - This opportunity will appear when there is a Death fact for a person with an original place but no normalized place.